robbfox/pianovizz/README.md

-# Animated piano keyboard
+# animated piano keyboard

 Mirrors your 88-note midi keyboard, reflecting what you play, as you play it.
 Use it in conjunction with any vst-host or DAW.

 ## Acknowledgements

- - Chat-GPT and BingAI
+ - AI tools

 ## Authors